 - 7 Steps to Launch Your Own Profitable Online Course

-- Teachable's Quickstart Webinar (shows you how to set up your school quickly)
+- Teachable's Quickstart Webinar (shows you how to set up your school in just a few minutes.)

 Teachable also has an amazing Facebook Community called “The Teachable Tribe.”
 It’s a great resource for asking questions, getting help, and networking with other Teachable instructors.

 9. PRE-SALES, PRICING PLANS, AND MONTHLY MEMBERSHIPS